 This kit includes 4 performance paddles, 4 orange, and 4 white tournament balls, and a portable storage bag with secure mesh compartments for easy travel; 2 – 4 player game.

-The blade is a fast 7-ply all wood blade which improving durability.
+The blade is a fast 7-ply all-wood blade that improves durability.
 Combined with a 2.0mm sponge which adds better control and better feel.
 A protective film is added to each rubber to preserve the stickiness and cleanliness.

 Usually, some pre-assembled racquets have a lower quality rubber that does not last long and shows that the rubber slowly detaches from the sponge over time.
 But this racket shows very little wear.
 If you need additional paddles for a friendly night of ping pong with friends, you should consider this setup.
 The edges are smooth and have never felt uncomfortable after hours of play.